Wohlstand/libOPNMIDI/README.md

 * 111-th controller based loop start (RPG-Maker)
 * Use automatic arpeggio with chords to relieve channel pressure
 * Support for multiple concurrent MIDI synthesizers (per-track device/port select FF 09 message), can be used to overcome 16 channel limit
-* Partial support for XG standard (having more instruments than in one 128:128 GM set and ability to use multiple channels for percussion purposes)
+* Partial support for GS and XG standards (having more instruments than in one 128:128 GM set and ability to use multiple channels for percussion purposes, and a support for some GS/XG exclusive controllers)
 * CC74 affects a modulator scale
+* Portamento support (CC5, CC37, and CC65)
+* SysEx support that supports some generic, GS, and XG features

 # How to build
 To build libOPNMIDI you need to use CMake: